 Dilute fruit juice and soak dried fruit.

-ARTIFICIAL SWEETENERS: found in many foods, including yoghurt.
-Aspartame should be avoided by people with phenylketonuria – PKU (lack of the enzyme need to convert phenylalanine into tyrosine results in high concentrations of phenylalanine causing brain damage).
-People with iron deficiencies, kidney disease, and some epileptics also need to avoid aspartame.
+Found in many foods, including yoghurt.
+People with phenylketonuria should avoid aspartame.
+Phenylketonuria or PKU is a lack of the enzyme which we need to convert phenylalanine into tyrosine.
+That results in high concentrations of phenylalanine, causing brain damage.
+People with iron deficiencies, kidney disease, and some people with epilepsy also need to avoid aspartame.
 For such people, the consumption of aspartame may increase the risk of toxicity.

 PRESERVATIVES AND ADDITIVES: watch out for the E numbers in foods – these chemicals are carcinogens and should be avoided whenever possible.
-Please note that ready-made meals, take-aways and snacks such as crisps and salted nuts contain a number of chemicals.
+Please note that ready-made meals, take-aways and snacks such as crisps and salted nuts contain many chemicals.

 SALT/SALTED FOODS: although we do need sodium (Na) in the diet for normal body functions,

-eating too much salt cause high blood pressure, strokes and heart attacks and also aggravate fluid retention.
+overeating salt causes high blood pressure, strokes and heart attacks and also aggravate fluid retention.

 YEAST CONTAINING FOODS: those sensitive to yeast and some candida sufferers need to avoid yeast in bread, marmite, alcohol and other fermented foods.

 CHOCOLATE: is high in fat and sugar (and calories) and the caffeine in chocolate may trigger migraine headaches.